abetusk/dev/projects/laser-spike/laser-spike.md

 The basic components are:

-* Laser diode housing and attachement
+* Laser diode housing and attachment
 * Electronics
 * Electronics Housing
 * Wiring and connection